BVG85/Project-3-Behavioral-Cloning/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture can be seen in the visualization below.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)